stevechoy/pdfcombiner/README.md

 ## Notes

+- If you want to install a free graphical tool, you can also check out <a href="https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/" target="_blank">PDFtk</a> (Windows only), which is the back-end for the `staplr` package.
+- To retain bookmarks after combining PDFs, you need to install the `staplr` <a href="https://github.com/pridiltal/staplr/" target="_blank">package</a>.
+Importantly, bookmarks *cannot* be retained when any pages are removed or rotated.
 - All PDF files are stored locally in a per-session temporary directory, given by the `tempdir()` function.
 - Each original PDF file name must be different from each other.
-- To retain bookmarks after combining PDFs, you need to install the `staplr` <a href="https://lagom.shinyapps.io/PDF_Combiner/" target="_blank">package</a>.
-Importantly, bookmarks *cannot* be retained when any pages are removed or rotated.

 ## Known Issues